 Phoenix House consists of 4 self-contained flats, one is a fully adapted flat for wheelchair/disabled clients.
 The facility is intended to provide accommodation for the initial 3 to 6 month period prior to a move into the Council’s emergency accommodation with outreach support available from Women’s Aid Orkney for a period of time if required.

-In addition there are four, 3 apartment properties which surround Phoenix House, which the Council leases from Orkney Housing Association Ltd for use as move on accommodation from Phoenix House, or for those otherwise fleeing domestic abuse.
+In addition there are four, 3 apartment (2 bedroom) properties which surround Phoenix House, which the Council leases from Orkney Housing Association Ltd for use as move on accommodation from Phoenix House, or for those otherwise fleeing domestic abuse.

 From April 2009 two separate young person’s supported accommodation projects have been set up.
 These are intended to provide homeless young people between the ages of 16 and 25, to acquire the skills they need to sustain a tenancy.